InscryptionModding/InscryptionAPI/README.md

 Fixes latch sigils to work in Act 1

 ## Sigil Art Fix by Memez4Life
-Allows up to 8 sigils to be displayed on Act 1 cards and adds the option to display merged sigil stamps at the bottom of the card instead of over the artwork (see the config files for more information).
+Allows up to 8 sigils to be displayed on cards and adds the option to display merged sigil stamps at the bottom of the card instead of over the artwork (see the config files for more information).

 ## Visually Stackable Sigils by divisionbyz0rro
 Combines multiple instances of the same sigil on a single card into a single sigil with a number to free up space on the card.